 If you see collection areas or any pictoral signs of stacked trays or dishes, then err on the polite side and clear your dishes, so someone else can sit down at your seat.
 And because Singapore loves rules, it's best to always stay on the polite side at all times.

 rinse your hands

 Hawkers don't usually have free restrooms.
-If you need to go, you'll have to locate the toilets (that can often be squat toilets) and also pay a small fee to do so.
+If you need to go, you'll have to locate the toilets (often squat toilets) and also pay a small fee to do so.

 However, there are sink stations located all around the permitter of the tables so if you need to rinse your hands after eating or clearing dishes, head to these free sinks to rinse your hands off before you head out - well fed and well cleaned.
 Win-win.